Internationalized domain name: ToASCII and ToUnicode

 The conversions between ASCII and non-ASCII forms of a domain name are accomplished by a pair of algorithms called ToASCII and ToUnicode.
 These algorithms are not applied to the domain name as a whole, but rather to individual labels.
 For example, if the domain name is www.example.com, then the labels are www, example, and com.
-ToASCII or ToUnicode are applied to each of these three separately.
+ToASCII or ToUnicode is applied to each of these three separately.

-The details of these two algorithms are complex.
-They are specified in RFC 3490.
-Following is an overview of their workings.

 ToASCII leaves ASCII labels unchanged.
 It fails if the label is unsuitable for the Domain Name System.
 For labels containing at least one non-ASCII character, ToASCII applies the Nameprep algorithm.
 This converts the label to lowercase and performs other normalization.
 ToASCII then translates the result to ASCII, using Punycode.
 Finally, it prepends the four-character string "xn--".
 This four-character string is called the ASCII Compatible Encoding (ACE) prefix.
 It is used to distinguish labels encoded in Punycode from ordinary ASCII labels.
 The ToASCII algorithm can fail in several ways.
 For example, the final string could exceed the 63-character limit of a DNS label.
 A label for which ToASCII fails cannot be used in an internationalized domain name.

 The function ToUnicode reverses the action of ToASCII, stripping off the ACE prefix and applying the Punycode decode algorithm.
 It does not reverse the Nameprep processing, since that is merely a normalization and is by nature irreversible.
 Unlike ToASCII, ToUnicode always succeeds, because it simply returns the original string if decoding fails.
-In particular, this means that ToUnicode has no effect on a string that does not begin with the ACE prefix.
+In particular, this means that ToUnicode does not affect a string that does not begin with the ACE prefix.

 Example of IDNA encoding

 IDNA encoding may be illustrated using the example domain Bücher.example.
 (Bücher.)
 This domain name has two labels, Bücher and example.
-The second label is pure ASCII, and is left unchanged.
+The second label is pure ASCII and is left unchanged.
 The first label is processed by Nameprep to give bücher, and then converted to Punycode to result in bcher-kva.
 It is then prefixed with xn-- to produce xn--bcher-kva.
 The resulting name suitable for use in DNS records and queries is therefore xn--bcher-kva.example.